torrust/torrust-index-archive/README.md

 ### Approach

-We will develop a BitTorrent tracker with a private and public tracker option and a webapplication for uploading and downloading torrents that are being tracked by the BitTorrent tracker.
+We will develop a BitTorrent tracker with a private and public tracker option and a web application for uploading and downloading torrents that are being tracked by the BitTorrent tracker.

 ### Benefit

 Anyone will be able to host their own (private) BitTorrent tracker and online torrent index with ease.

+### Project Structure

+- [__Torrust Tracker__](https://github.com/torrust/torrust-tracker): A UDP based torrent tracker built with Rust.
+- [__Torrust Backend__](https://github.com/torrust/torrust-web-backend): A REST API written in Rust with the Actix web framework that acts as a backend for the web application.
+- [__Torrust Frontend__](https://github.com/torrust/torrust-web-frontend): A Vue application that acts as a frontend for the web application.

+### Project Roadmap

+*Coming soon.*